Direct to Handset / Direct To Device Technology

 • Regulatory considerations: Specific regulatory requirements, particularly regarding emergency services, are yet to be finalised.

-• Supplementary Nature: DTH complements existing terrestrial mobile or fixed networks but will not replace them.
+• Supplementary Nature: DTH complements existing terrestrial mobile or fixed networks, but will not replace them.
 High-speed services are unlikely.

 • Environmental Factors: Coverage and performance depend on satellite availability and environmental conditions, such as weather or obstructions.